Camp will take place July 21.

 Heyboer and the 2011 team finished 14-6-1 on the season, and won a program-best seven Big Ten games on the year.
 In all, 21 players earned Academic All-Big Ten honors, while a school-record eight earned Big Ten Distinguished Scholar kudos for maintaining a 3.7 GPA in the 2011-12 school year.
 Three earned All-Big Ten distinction (Heyboer, Annie Steinlage, and Jordan Mueller),

-In total, Saxton has guided 219 players to Academic All-Big Ten honors - since women's soccer was incorporated into the Big Ten in 1994, the second-most of any school in the conference.
-He has also helped 34 players earn All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.
+Spartan players have collected a total of 40 All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.

-Heyboer joined Lauren Hill and Cara Freeman as repeat All-Big Ten honorees in 2009.
+Mary Katherine Fiebernitz joined Heyboer, Lauren Hill and Cara Freeman as repeat All-Big Ten honorees in 2014.
 Heyboer also repeated as an NSCAA All-America selection, earning third-team honors despite missing the final five games of the season with injury.

-Saxton has helped the team transition seamlessly into the fabric of one of the toughest conferences in the NCAA, helping the Spartans to three NCAA Tournament appearances, 12 Big Ten Tournament trips and seven winning conference seasons in the Big Ten's 17 years.
+Saxton has helped the team transition seamlessly into the fabric of one of the toughest conferences in the NCAA, helping the Spartans to four NCAA Tournament appearances and 12 Big Ten Tournament trips.

 A two-time Big Ten Conference Coach of the Year, Saxton, earned his 150th victory in the opening-round of the 2006 NCAA Tournament.
 It was MSU's first-ever NCAA Tournament win.
 Saxton's Spartans posted a 12-6-5 record in 2005, their sixth-straight season with double-digit wins, including a 6-2-2 mark in conference action, the team's best-ever Big Ten mark.
 He attained his 200th victory against DePaul in the 2011 opener.